MatheusGFagundes/ProbabilisticPlanning/README.md

 Other parameters

-`Epson:` this parameter is the tolerated error among the iterations.
+`Epson:` this parameter is the tolerated error among the iterations and also the stopping criteria.
 Default value: 0.01

-the output is the final policy and the time that the algorithm took to converge.
+the output is the final policy, the time that the algorithm took to converge, and the number of iterations.

 ```